pikvm/pikvm/docs/faq.md

 ??? question "How do I emulate various USB devices on the target machine?"
+    It is advised that you get familiar with the [First Steps](first_steps.md) doc before making any changes here.

     By default this is what is set:

     ```yaml